abjer/sds2019/src/content/post/preparation.md

 In preparation for the course you are expected to hand in an assignment in Python before lectures begin.
 This assignment is intended to ensure that you all know some basic python when you begin the summer school.
 The assignment will be posted on github and Absalon on July 15, and must also be handed in via Absalon no later than **Sunday August 11th**.

 The assignment is **individual**.
 You are welcome to discuss answers with others.
-The answers you provide in the assignment will be used to **place you into groups**.
+The answers you provide in the assignment will be used to **place you into groups**, see [practical info](https://abjer.github.io/sds2019/page/practical) for details.
 Your group members will be randomly selected among those who performed approximately equally well on assignment 0.